-The Company represents and warrants to the Purchaser that:
+The Company represents and warrants to the Purchaser that, except as otherwise disclosed in the NaaS Public Documents:

-(a) Organization and Qualification.
-The Company is duly organized, validly existing and in good standing under the laws of the Cayman Islands, and has the requisite corporate power and authorization to own its properties and to carry on its business as now being conducted.

-(b) Capitalization.
-The authorized share capital of the Company is US\$100,000,000 divided into 10,000,000,000 shares comprising (i) 6,000,000,000 Class A Ordinary Shares of a par value of US\$0.01 each, (ii) 300,000,000 Class B Ordinary Shares of a par value of US\$0.01 each, (iii) 1,400,000,000 Class C Ordinary Shares of a par value of US\$0.01 each, and (iv) 2,300,000,000 shares as such class or series (however designated) as the Board may determine in accordance with the Company Articles.
-As of the close of business on the date immediately prior to the date of this Agreement, 697,430,361 Class A Ordinary Shares, 248,888,073 Class B Ordinary Shares and 1,398,659,699 Class C Ordinary Shares are issued and outstanding.
-The outstanding shares of the Company are duly authorized, validly issued, fully paid and non-assessable, have been issued in compliance with all applicable securities laws, and none of such outstanding shares was issued in violation of any preemptive rights or similar rights to subscribe for or purchase securities.
+- (a) Organization and Qualification.
+The Company is duly organized, validly existing and in good standing under the laws of the Cayman Islands, and has the requisite corporate power and authorization to own its properties and to carry on its business as now being conducted. - (b) Capitalization.
+The authorized share capital of the Company is US\$25,000,000 divided into 2,500,000,000 shares comprising of (i) 700,000,000 Class A Ordinary Shares of a par value of US\$0.01 each, (ii) 300,000,000 Class B Ordinary Shares of a par value of US\$0.01 each, (iii) 1,400,000,000 Class C Ordinary Shares of a par value of US\$0.01 each, and (iv) 100,000,000 shares as such class or series (however designated) as the Board may determine in accordance with the Company Articles.
+As of the close of business on the date immediately prior to the date of this Agreement, 494,048,037 Class A Ordinary Shares, 248,888,037 Class B Ordinary Shares and 1,398,659,699 Class C Ordinary Shares are issued and outstanding.
+The outstanding shares of the Company are duly authorized, validly issued, fully paid and non-assessable, have been issued in compliance with all applicable securities laws, and none of such outstanding shares was issued in violation of any preemptive rights or similar rights to subscribe for or purchase securities. - (c) Authorization; Enforcement; Validity.
+The Company has the requisite corporate power and authority to enter into and perform its obligations under this Agreement and each other Transaction Document to which it is a party and to issue the Securities in accordance with the terms hereof and thereof.
+The execution and delivery of this Agreement and the other Transaction Documents by the Company and the consummation by the Company of the transactions contemplated hereby and thereby, including, the issuance of the Securities, has been duly authorized by the Board and no further filing, consent or authorization (including any shareholder approval) is required by the Board or otherwise, except for any required filing regarding the issuance or listing of additional securities with NASDAQ.
+This Agreement and each other Transaction Document have been duly executed and delivered by the Company and constitute the legal, valid and binding obligations of the Company, enforceable against the Company in accordance with their respective terms, except as such enforceability may be limited by general principles of equity or applicable bankruptcy, insolvency, reorganization, moratorium, liquidation or similar laws relating to, or affecting generally, the enforcement of applicable creditors' rights and remedies.